ninewise/dissertation/on-the-side/make-database.md

 original UniProt entry.
 The latter is used for the construction of the *k*-mer-to-taxon mapping.

-While a relational database is fast enough for a metaproteomics tool, it does not suffice for a metagenomics tool, which is expected to handle much larger amounts of data.
-This is especially true for the the *k*-mer-to-taxon mapping, the construction of which is too slow for the Java code used for the tryptic peptide mapping.
+While querying a relational database is fast enough for a metaproteomics tool, it does not suffice for a metagenomics tool, which is expected to handle much larger amounts of data.
+This is especially true for the *k*-mer-to-taxon mapping, the construction of which is too slow for the Java code used for the tryptic peptide mapping.

-Three additional tools were written to construct an index file for the `umgap pept2lca` tool, with an extra one for debugging.
+Three additional tools were developed to construct an index file for the `umgap pept2lca` tool, with an extra one for debugging.
 The first tool is the `umgap splitkmers` command, which takes tab-separated taxon IDs and protein sequences and outputs all *k*-mers in each protein sequence